What are the popular use-cases for WebAR?

 - SMS Messaging - Send customers, friends or family a direct link to activate the experience.
 A simple tap from the SMS instantly activates the experience.

 - Social Media Channels - Links from Facebook, Instagram, LinkedIn, Twitter, Snapchat and more are all available to directly link from.

 - Television Advertising - Display QR codes within television advertisements to give consumers a way to activate experiences from their own home, watching TV.

 - Banner Ads - Activate AR experiences directly from banner ads, providing a full experiential advertising journey.

 If some of the terms used above sounds like jargon, go take a look at ar.rocks Augmented Reality glossary.
 WebAR is also a technology that helps to make up the Metaverse.
 You can also learn more about Metaverse technology on our sister-site What is the Metaverse?

 How do you track the performance of Metaverse experiences?

 The performance and analytics data of 3D environments, and Metaverse experiences in general can be a bit of a 'black box'.
-One useful piece of software that opens this box up and gives developers full insight into how people are moving around their immersive scenes, and indeed, what they're looking at too!
+One useful piece of software that opens this box up and gives developers full insight into how people are moving around their immersive scenes, and indeed, what they're looking at too, is a 3D analytics software tool.
 The software is called Metalitix, and you can check out this metaverse analytics tool at metalitix.com.